Grandparents shot as they pulled in to East El Paso Walmart, family says

 “We all just panicked, we were scared, we were crying, we didn’t know what to do,” Daisy Fuentes said.

-Daisy and her uncle, Alvaro Mena, who both live in Colorado, immediately went to the airport and jumped on the first flight to El Paso they could find.
+Fuentes and her uncle Alvaro Mena, who both live in Colorado, immediately went to the airport and jumped on the first flight to El Paso they could find.
 They arrived late Saturday night and immediately went to the East El Paso hospital where they’ve been waiting with their family since.

-Nicholasa Velazquez was shot in the stomach near her ribs and shot in the face.
-The family says her prognosis is good.
+Juan Velasquez, however, isn’t doing as well, the family told KTSM.
 He was shot in the side of his stomach.
 The bullet damaged his kidneys and intestines.
-The family tells KTSM he has undergone one surgery already and doctors advised them he would need another surgery on later Sunday.
+The family told KTSM he has undergone one surgery already and doctors advised them he would need another surgery later Sunday.
 He has yet to regain consciousness.

 “Just the fact that she called my mom and my mom answered, that was amazing because if not, we wouldn’t have known all of this,” Fuentes said.